DAIC-tud/docs/content/en/tutorials/container_images/_index.md

 ```
 {{% /alert %}}

-{{% alert title="Note" color="info" %}}
+{{% alert title="Tip" color="info" %}}
-If Apptainer is not already installed in your machine, follow the official [Installing Apptainer instructions](https://apptainer.org/docs/admin/main/installation.html)
+- To install Apptainer in your machine, follow the official [Installing Apptainer instructions](https://apptainer.org/docs/admin/main/installation.html).
+If you are a Mac user, you can use [Lima](https://github.com/lima-vm/lima) to install both a  Linux virtual machine and Apptainer.
 {{% /alert %}}

 An example _recipe_ file, `cuda_based_recipe.def`, for a cuda-enabled container may look as follows: